mapzen/documentation/docs/guides/github-tutorial.md

 - the entire master branch, which is useful if the repository only contains files used for the website
 - the contents of a folder named `docs` in the master branch

 The option to use the `docs` folder, which is what you will be doing, allows you to store documentation in the same repository alongside the code it describes.
-The repository you forked contains all the stylesheets needed to build a website, but GitHub Pages has other options for building your own themes or custom sites.
+You are using the default visual style, but GitHub Pages has other options for building your own themes or custom sites.

 1. Click `Settings` near the top of the page.